fabric8io/fabric8/quickstarts/rest/README.md

-rest: demonstrates secure RESTful web services with CXF
+rest: demonstrates RESTful web services with CXF
 ===============================================

 ## What is it?